 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we require all our supplier relationship managers to complete training on modern slavery as part of our wider supplier contracts training.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group's slavery and human trafficking statement for the financial year ending 31 March 2016.
-It has been approved by our members, who will review and update it annually.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group's statement on the prevention of slavery and human trafficking for the financial year ending 31 March 2017.
+It has been approved by our board on behalf of our Members, who will review and update it annually.

 Hymans Robertson LLP